harvardinformatics/snakemake-workshop/run/index.md

 #### `FileNotFoundError`

 This is a pretty generic error that could happen for a lot of reasons.
-Fortunately, there is usually more context involved in that it will usually list the file that it can't find.
+Fortunately, there is usually more context as it will usually list the file that it can't find.

 > **Exercise:** Run the following command to see a `FileNotFoundError`.
 Fix the problem and re-run so the dryrun completes successfully: